taco-c/cat.exe/README.md

 ## Licencing

-Licenced under the GNU GLP v3 licence, so that Microsoft won't to use it to spy on you with this software.
+Licenced under the GNU GLP v3 licence, so that Microsoft won't to use it to spy on you.

 You're welcome.